-- Though one of the later New Jedi Order novels notes that the Republic and Empire have an easier time replacing their losses as fabrication is still faster than growing ships and weapons.
+- However, one of the later novels notes that the Republic and Empire have an easier time replacing their losses as fabrication is still faster than growing ships and weapons.

-- In the later Old Man's War novels the CDF starts phasing out the cybernetic BrainPals in favor of completely biotech ones.
+- In the later Old Man's War novels, the CDF starts phasing out their cybernetic BrainPals in favor of completely biotech ones.
 It's implied that their long-term goal is to introduce the genes to the baseline human population.
-In addition the Gameras are 100% biotech in contrast to the CDF's normal soldiers that are a mixture of bio- cyber- and nanotech with the objective of eventually making them capable of breeding true and forming a human species that doesn't need to compete with aliens for planets.
+In addition, the Gameras are 100% biotech, in contrast to the CDF's normal soldiers that are a mixture of bio-, cyber- and nanotech with the objective of eventually making them capable of breeding true and forming a human species that doesn't need to compete with aliens for planets.

 - The Cylons in Battlestar Galactica (2003) use a lot of biotech and they appear to be much more advanced than the humans.

 - The Expanse uses this to establish class disparities.
-After a hauler on the Canterbury loses his arm below the elbow to an ice block, he's told he could go for the biogel that regrows limbs.
+After a man loses his lower arm in a workplace accident, he's told he could buy some biogel that regrows limbs.
 He admits that he's much likely to be able to afford a prosthetic cyberlimb.

 - Trinity: zig-zagged with the availability of many bio-tech devices that can replicate modern appliances, and some of the most sophisticated devices of the setting (like the jump ships) making major use of it.
 On one hand, they can replicate the appliances' work just as well and Psions can bond with them and get them to work a bit better.
 On the other hand, they have higher maintenance, are much harder to fix, people are not comfortable using them (the fluff explicitly says that many biotech devices are sold with normal-looking exterior shells), computers are still better as hard tech, and if Psions get attuned to too many biotech devices, they develop junkie-like symptoms.

-- In Colobot, at the later stages of the game you finally start finding nests of giant ants you were encountering earlier.
+- In the later stages of Colobot, you finally start finding nests of giant ants you were encountering earlier.
 In these nests, you can find what can be best described as green, gooey pods that spawn pieces of organic goo.
-One of the missions concentrates on acquiring one of such pieces and bringing it back to the base, where you can examine it and use it to unlock a new type of robots: robots walking on ant-like legs (which quite literally look like half-robots, half-ants).
+One of the missions concentrates on acquiring one of such pieces and bringing it back to the base, where you can examine it and use it to unlock a new type of robots: ones that walk on ant-like legs and quite literally look like half-robots, half-ants.
 They are faster and more capable of getting past steep hills than robots driving on wheels or on caterpillar tracks.

-- In EV Nova Polaris ships are Organic Technology grown over an artificial skeleton.
+- In Escape Velocity: Nova, Polaris ships are Organic Technology grown over an artificial skeleton.
 Their ships have frankly ridiculous firepower and are well-shielded, but they're quite fragile once the shields go down.